wxMaxima-developers/wxmaxima/info/wxmaxima.md

 * The plotting command is part of a third-party package like `implicit_plot` but this package was not loaded by _Maxima_’s `load()` command before trying to plot.
 * _Maxima_ tried to do something the currently installed version of _gnuplot_ isn’t able to understand.
 In this case, a file ending in `.gnuplot` located in the directory, which  _Maxima_’s variable `maxima_userdir` is pointing, contains the instructions from _Maxima_ to _gnuplot_.
 Most of the time, this file’s contents therefore are helpful when debugging the problem.
-* Gnuplot was instructed to use the pngcairo library that provides antialiasing and additional line styles, but it was not compiled to support this possibility.
-Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and don’t set `wxplot_pngcairo` to true from _Maxima_.
+* Gnuplot was instructed to use the pngCairo library that provides antialiasing and additional line styles, but it was not compiled to support this possibility.
+Solution: Uncheck the "Use the Cairo terminal for the plot" checkbox in the configuration dialog and don’t set `wxplot_pngCairo` to true from _Maxima_.
 * Gnuplot didn’t output a valid `.png` file.

 ## Plotting an animation results in “error: undefined variable”

 The value of the slider variable by default is only substituted into the expression that is to be plotted if it is visible there.
 Using a `subst` command that substitutes the slider variable into the equation to plot resolves this problem.
-At the end of section [Embedding animations into the spreadsheet](#embedding-animations-into-the-spreadsheet) you can see an example.
+At the end of section [Embedding animations into the spreadsheet](#embedding-animations-into-the-spreadsheet), you can see an example.

-## I lost a cell contents and undo doesn’t remember
+## I lost cell content and undo doesn’t remember

 There are separate undo functions for cell operations and for changes inside of cells so chances are low that this ever happens.
 If it does there are several methods to recover data: